RESBI/llama2.knc.c/README.md

 Now it works very well.
 I've only adapted `run.c` to support Xeon Phi x100 cards, gonna do `runq.c` later.

-It runs the 110M model at ~25 tokens/s when fully offloaded, and the llama2-7b fp32 model at ~1.58 tokens/s with 13 of 32 layers offloaded.
+It runs with the 110M model at 24~29 tokens/s when fully offloaded, and the llama2-7b fp32 model at 1.6~1.7 tokens/s when 13 of 32 layers offloaded (native matmul on CPU, IMCI matmul on MIC).

 ### Offloading layers